jachiang/bitcoin/test/functional/test-wrapper.md

 The TestWrapper forwards all functional test parameters of the parent Bitcoin TestFramework object.
 The full set of argument keywords which can be used to initialize the TestWrapper can be found [here](../test/functional/test_framework/test_wrapper.py).

 **Note: Running multiple instances of TestWrapper is not allowed.**
-This also ensures that logging remains consolidated in the same temporary folder.
+Running a single process also ensures that logging remains consolidated in the same temporary folder.
 If you need more bitcoind nodes than set by default (1), simply increase the `num_nodes` parameter during setup.

 ```
 >>> test2 = TestWrapper()